don-ferris/NetCanvas/documentation/GENUS.md

 # Learning

-NetCanvas should never require networking expertise.
+NetCanvas does not require networking expertise.

-It should always reward curiosity.

 Users who wish to understand networking concepts should be able to discover them naturally through contextual help.